How can divorce affect women's financial wellbeing?

 Planning your own financial future

-No one decides to leave a marriage lightly.
 The first years after a divorce can be very difficult, both emotionally and financially.
-You’ll have to pay for everything yourself, from the car to the mortgage, to the Wi-Fi, to the insurance policies and all the other bills and expenses that come with running a household.
+You could have to pay for everything yourself, from the car to the mortgage, to the wi-fi, to the insurance policies and all the other bills and expenses that come with running a household.
 A lot of these costs are the same whether two of you are paying for them or one.
-And when one household becomes two they effectively double.
+And when one household becomes two they can effectively double.

 The CII report highlights what it calls the ‘Women’s wellness threat’, stressing how ‘many women have little or no independent savings’, which can leave them vulnerable.
 But if you’re about to take charge of your new life, it’s definitely time to take charge of your finances, both in the short and the long term.

 Take quality financial advice that’s just for you, and maybe your children too.
-With your own pension, ISAs, life insurance and protection to think about, there will be lots to sort out and talk over.
+You may have your own pension, ISAs, life insurance and protection to think about, so there could be lots to sort out and talk over.
 Hopefully, taking control of your money, and building a financial plan can help you face the future with confidence.
 At SPW, one of our principles is to have regular reviews with a financial adviser.

 Can divorce ever bring good news?

-So, although this can be a traumatic and difficult life event, with good planning, preparation and a positive mindset, it can also become a wonderful new beginning.
+So, although divorce can be a traumatic and difficult life event, with good planning, preparation and a positive mindset, it can also become a wonderful new beginning.

 Any views expressed are our in-house views as at the time of publishing.